suhailc/ubuntu-nginx-php/README.md

 The final part of the script is post.d.
 This is called in the same way as pre.d and itterates through scripts/post.d/XXXX.
 In post.d you should run things that can only be done once the software is installed and the files are in place.
 An example of this would be _*a2ensite mysite.conf*_.
 Yet again these are bash scripts and will be run in numerical order.

 ###repack.sh
-whilst repack.sh allows you to commit local system changes back to a git repo in order repeat these changes on other servers.
+repack.sh allows you to commit local system changes back to a git repo in order repeat these changes on other servers.

-###Files
+####Environment checks
+On running the repack.sh scrip the system checks for the system distro name and the version.
+The version number can be tweaked at the top of the file by altering the followinf variable:

+    supported_dist="Ubuntu"
+    supported_vers="10.04"

+This ensures that you are packaging for the same version as the bootstrap.sh

+####repack scripts
+The repack scripts live in the scripts/repack directory.
+Care should be taken when editing current scripts or adding to this directory.
+#####00-suckfiles.sh
+suck files enables repack.sh to pull back into the local directory all the changes you've made on the system in specified directories. in the example script it purely backs up /var/www.
+It handles /var/www in a special way to compensate for the fact you may have a lot of files in that location by tar.gz the directory and storing it in files/var/tmp/SiteContent.tgz this is also referenced by bootstrap.sh and is exploded in post.d/00-explode-files.sh

+Other directories specified are simply copied to files/....... verbatum.

+You can add extra locations to be backed up by modifying the array below in scripts/repack/00-suckfiles.sh:

+    working_dirs=( /var/www/ )

+the folowing would also copy the contents of /etc/apache2/

+    working_dirs=( /var/www/ /etc/apache2/ )

+##Files

 The file structure of the system is kept within files, this should be treated as a mirror of your root / for example files/etc/nginx/nginx.conf after bootstrap.sh is run will map to /etc/nginx/nginx.conf